fraterrisus/walkthroughs/deathlord/walkthrough-3.md

 Deep breath; you're 1/4 of the way there.
 The next realm is the realm of Fire, so you're going to need the Ruby Ring a whole lot.

-**Levels 5–6:** The Lantern is no longer any use down here, so before you step downstairs, use the Ring.
-Step S, then cast S3:MOAKARI.
+**Levels 5–6:** *Before* you go downstairs, use the Ruby Ring.
+The Lantern is no longer any use down here, so step S and then cast S3:MOAKARI.
 Then walk E until you find a safe square.

 The sign you skipped over says: